darkzeroman/dssg.github.io/_posts/2013-07-26-fellow-profile-nathan-leiby.markdown

 The core goal of the [Data Science for Social Good](http://www.dssg.io) fellowship is to connect technically skilled people to social problems.
 For Nathan Leiby, this is already familiar territory.
 [Leiby](http://www.nathanleiby.com/) is a computer science graduate from Harvard University and has spent the past few years working at the intersection of health and technology.
 He’s traveled from Massachusetts to Botswana, India and Haiti in pursuit of opportunities to apply computer science to global issues.

 Leiby says his experience in college was an exploratory process.
 “I didn't have a clear view that I'd go into CS,” he said.
 He started by taking courses in music theory, biology and Swahili, but above all, he knew he wanted to travel.
 This wanderlust combined with an emergent interest in medicine inspired him to study viral evolution at a research laboratory in Botswana.
-As a student in the [Botswana-Harvard Partnership](http://www.hsph.harvard.edu/bhp/), an AIDS research organization, he helped doctors categorize HIV cases and study human genome changes after infection.
+As a student in the [Botswana-Harvard Partnership](http://www.hsph.harvard.edu/bhp/), an AIDS research organization, he helped doctors categorize HIV cases and study viral genome characteristics after infection.

 “As much as I admired the work they did, I didn’t think being a doctor was the right thing for me,” Leiby said.
 He returned to the Harvard campus and soon found another inspiration.